 Children born with FAS can have growth problems, facial defects, and lifelong learning and behaviour problems.
-Fetal Alcohol Spectrum Disorder (FASD) describes the range of less obvious effects ('sleeping symptoms') that can be mild to severe and relate to one or more of the following range of symptoms of FASD:
+Fetal Alcohol Spectrum Disorder (FASD) describes the range of less obvious effects ('sleeping symptoms') that can be mild to severe.
+The majority of children with FASD may experience difficulties in many of the following areas: